humdrum-tools/humdrum-documentation/guide/ch24/index.md

 `deg  | grep -n '7.*7'`

-In the construction \".\*\" the period (.) means any character, and the asterisk means \"zero or more instances of \...\" Hence, the regular expression means \"the number 7 followed by zero or more instances of any character, followed by the number 7\".
+In the construction ".\*" the period (.) means any character, and the asterisk means "zero or more instances of \..."
+Hence, the regular expression means "the number 7 followed by zero or more instances of any character, followed by the number 7".
 In short, this expression will match any record in which the number 7 occurs at least twice.

 As in the case of our earlier search for augmented and diminished